ros-controls/ros2_control/ros2controlcli/doc/userdoc.rst

       --spin-time SPIN_TIME
                             Spin time in seconds to wait for discovery (only applies when not using an already running daemon)
       -s, --use-sim-time    Enable ROS simulation time
       --save                Save the diagram as controller_diagram.pdf in the current directory instead of opening it in a viewer
       -c CONTROLLER_MANAGER, --controller-manager CONTROLLER_MANAGER
                             Name of the controller manager ROS node --include-hidden-nodes
                             Consider hidden nodes as well
-      --ros-args ...
-Pass arbitrary arguments to the executable

 The diagram is opened in the default PDF viewer.
 If no viewer is available, for example when working over SSH, it is saved as ``controller_diagram.pdf`` in the current directory instead, which